-Candidate dispositions will be assessed in designated courses using either the "short" form in courses without field experiences or the "long" form in courses with field experiences.
+Candidate dispositions will be assessed in designated courses using the form below.

 While serious concerns about the performance or growth of our candidates do not often occur, when a concern exists, it is best for the candidate and program to address it honestly and directly.
 For this purpose, the Professional Dispositions and Academic Performance (PDAP) process has been created.